3-Chloroamphetamine

 3-Chloroamphetamine (3-CA; code name PAL-304), also known as meta-chloroamphetamine (MCA), is a psychostimulant of the amphetamine family and a serotonergic neurotoxin related to para-chloroamphetamine (PCA; 4-chloroamphetamine).

 The drug is a potent serotonin–norepinephrine–dopamine releasing agent (SNDRA).
 Its EC_{50} values for induction of monoamine release are 9.4 nM for norepinephrine, 11.8 nM for dopamine, and 120 nM for serotonin.
 Hence, 3-CA shows around 10-fold preference for induction of catecholamine release over induction of serotonin release.

+3-CA produces the head-twitch response in rodents similarly to PCA.

 3-CA is closely related to the potent serotonergic neurotoxin PCA.
 In contrast to PCA, 3-CA produced no serotonergic neurotoxicity in rodents.
 However, this was found to be due to rapid metabolism via para-hydroxylation.
 When the metabolism of 3-CA was inhibited, the drug produced approximately equivalent serotonergic neurotoxicity to PCA.